Guide to Work, Study, Travel and Living Abroad

 Translations, Interpreting

-Sometimes the best jobs are those you can do from home.
+Sometimes, the best jobs are those you can do from home.
 Translation work offers this luxury.
 Of course, your command of the Italian language should be good.
 You can translate everything from documents to product catalogs to websites from Italian to English.

-internet Sales
+Internet Sales

 Best Advice for Finding Work in Tuscany and Umbria

 Although it has been difficult at times, my time in Italy has also been an incredible experience.
-I have met many foreigners that have come and gone and many who have remained.
+I have met many foreigners who have come and gone and many who have remained.
 I have seen the most amazing businesses set up.
 Some have failed.
-Others have managed and will to stick around.
+Others have managed and will stick around.

-Editor's Note: See our section full of articles and resources on Living in Italy: The Best Expatriate Resources for much more on living and working in Italy, including Tuscany and Umbria.
+Editor's Note: See our section of articles and resources on Living in Italy: The Best Expatriate Resources for much more on living and working in Italy, including Tuscany and Umbria.

 Related Articles